 The origins of Outer Heaven are explored in Peace Walker, starting out as the Militaires Sans Frontieres.
 Unlike most examples, however, the Militaires Sans Frontieres were portrayed in a positive light.
 Another Private Military Contractor in the game is the Peace Sentinels, but they are portrayed as genuine bad guys.
 It's strongly implied that the Peace Sentinels are rogue CIA operators.

 A similar theme seems to exist in Metal Gear Rising: Revengeance.
-Raiden is a member of Maverick Security Consulting, Inc., which similar to the Militaires Sans Frontieres, are overall portrayed in a more positive light.
+Raiden is a member of Maverick Security Consulting, Inc., which similar to the Militaires Sans Frontieres, are overall portrayed in a more positive lightnote it's also mentioned that, thanks in part to the legacy of the War Economy, Maverick prefers to call themselves "private security providers".
 Likewise, Desperado Enforcement LLC, similar to the Peace Sentinels, are portrayed as genuine bad guys.
 Raiden later learns that many of the Desperado mooks are Punch Clock Villains; it's only their heads, the Winds of Destruction, who are outright villainous.